Bone meal is made from defatted, dried animal bones that are ground to a fine powder.

 Calcium makes up the mineral content of your bones and teeth.
 You need it for muscle

-contraction, nerve transmission, blood clotting, hormone synthesis, and many other
+contraction, nerve transmission, blood clotting, making hormones, and many other reasons.

-reasons.
 Calcium also improves the stability of cell membranes.
-It also helps nutrients
+It also helps nutrients and

 You need phosphorus for cell growth.
 It’s also needed to help bones and teeth form.

-It’s also vital for the heart muscle contraction.
-Bone meal also helps your kidneys
+It’s also vital for the contraction of the heart muscle.

 There is no recommended dietary allowance (RDA) for bone meal itself.
 The RDA for